boxyhq/website/docs/retraced/deploy/docker-compose.md

 Use the postman collection located at `./postman/Retraced.postman_collection.json`.
 You can import the json file in postman and use the API calls to test Retraced.

-`Make sure that the bootstrap & migrations and finished before makeing api calls.`
+`Make sure that the bootstrap & migrations are finished before makeing api calls.`